 Elafibranor Clinical Trial Completes Recruitment for Accelerated Approval

-Genfit’s dual-PPAR alpha/gamma agonist elafibranor holds a Fast Track designation from the FDA.
+Genfit’s dual-PPAR alpha/delta agonist elafibranor holds a Fast Track designation from the FDA.
 It’s currently under investigation in the Phase 3 RESOLVE-IT trial, which hit a major milestone in April this year by recruiting the interim patient cohort of 1,000 patients needed for accelerated approval.

 The study is recruiting NASH patients with significant (F2) to advanced (F3) fibrosis, and the primary outcomes include: